ARMmbed/mbed-littlefs/DESIGN.md

 6. Blocks are allocated by scanning the filesystem for used blocks in a fixed-size lookahead region that is stored in a bit-vector
-7. To facilitate scanning the filesystem, all directories are part of a linked-list that is threaded through the entire filesystem
+7. To facilitate scanning the filesystem, all directories are part of a linked-list that is threaded through the entire filesystem.
-8. If a block develops an error, the littlefs allocates a new block, and moves the data and references of the old block to the new.
+8. If a block develops an error, the littlefs allocates a new block and moves the data and references of the old block to the new.
-9. Any case where an atomic operation is not possible, mistakes are resolved by a deorphan step that occurs on the first allocation after boot
+9. Any case where an atomic operation is not possible, mistakes are resolved by a deorphan step that occurs on the first allocation after boot.

 That's the little filesystem.
 Thanks for reading!